hugobcar/tiamat/README.md

 ![image](https://user-images.githubusercontent.com/10134807/64730080-e1435980-d4b4-11e9-8156-93d3312e1bfb.png)

 ### Why use?
 Currently exist some tools to getting SQS metrics, for example [CloudWatch Exporter](https://github.com/prometheus/cloudwatch_exporter "CloudWatch Exporter").
-But it has a long delay of 5~10 minutes to getting SQS metrics.
+But it has a long delay of 5~10 minutes to getting SQS metrics and using Tiamat you can this metrics in some seconds.

 Installation